ParaMilitary 2 G-10 Plain Edge

 Bug SS Slip Joint Plain Edge Knife

 Always wanted to have a kunai like a ninja warrior?
 This is as close as you’re going to get.
 Made of satin-finished stainless steel, Bug SS Slip Joint Plain Edge Knife is so close to crossing the lines of legality that it isn’t even available in all zip codes in the United States.
 You can engrave this blade—the smallest knife in the Spyderco lineup—to personalize it as a gift or to commemorate an event for your own personal collection.
 The non-locking slip-joint mechanism is intended for consistent open function.
+This is a perfect keychain knife you can carry everywhere.

 - Weight0.32 ounces